KenB773/ChatbotUIJenkins/README.md

 * **EKS** (Amazon's Kubernetes service) to manage and scale deployments
 * **Terraform** to provision infrastructure-as-code

-Security is woven into every stage—shift-left principles, automated scans, and hardened delivery pipelines all included.
+Security is woven into every stage, embracing the mythical security-by-design - shift-left principles, automated scans and hardened delivery pipelines are all included.

 ### What’s the Chatbot?

 An OpenAI-powered conversational interface designed to simulate natural language dialogue.
-It's always on, scales effortlessly, and provides contextual, human-like responses using OpenAI’s APIs.
+It's always on, scales effortlessly and provides contextual, human-like responses using OpenAI’s APIs.

 ### Why Build It This Way?

 * **24/7 Responsiveness:** Fully automated support layer that never sleeps.
 * **Scalability:** Handle thousands of user requests with Kubernetes auto-scaling.
-* **Security-First:** DevSecOps practices like OWASP scans, SonarQube quality gates, and Trivy image scanning catch issues early.
+* **Security-First:** DevSecOps practices like OWASP scans, SonarQube quality gates, and Trivy image scanning aim to catch issues early.

 ---